nanopool/nanominer/README.md

 ## Dev fee
 **nanominer** takes payment in the form of mining to its wallets once per 2 hours of runtime.
 The commission is:
 - 1% of total mining time for Ethash, Etchash and Ubqhash algorithms (72 seconds per 2 hours);
-- 2% for KawPow on GPU (144 seconds per 2 hours);
-- 2% for RandomX on CPU (144 seconds per 2 hours);
+- 2% for KawPow, Octopus and RandomX algorithms (144 seconds per 2 hours);
 - 5% for Cuckaroo30 algorithm (360 seconds per 2 hours);

 ## Setup